Autodesk Design System (DHIG)

 I was part of the team that created and implemented the new design system.

-• Led the implementation of the system into the Account, Profile and Identity platforms delivering visual mockups and proposing enhanced functionality enabled by new components.
+Led the implementation of the system into the enterprise applications delivering visual mockups and proposing enhanced functionality enabled by new components.

 Process